ines/quickstart/README.md

 > scrap the event listeners and other JavaScript logic.
 But this only works for
 > **siblings**, meaning that the inputs, labels and commands would all have to
 > live in the same container.
 This is inconvenient and very limiting, both in
-> terms of semantic and styling options.
+> terms of semantics and styling options.

 ## Using Quickstart with your own markup